How To Plan A Trip To Bhutan: 8 Easy Bhutan Travel Tips! | Druk Asia

 There are numerous festivals occurring throughout the year in Bhutan, though the popular ones such as the Paro and Thimphu Tshechu happen during the high tourist season.
 Festivals in Bhutan usually showcase colourful dances in elaborate costumes, with Bhutanese in attendance dressed to their best and unsurprisingly, tend to be huge tourist draws.

 Apart from religious festivals, there are a range of other festivals catering to other interests, such as the Punakha Festival, Black Necked Crane Festival, Royal Highlander Festival, Ura Matsusake Mushroom Festival and Haa Summer Festival, to name a few.
-If you're looking for a more intimate experience, consider going for a lesser known festival. *Friendly tip* These tend to provide better photo taking opportunities.
+If you're looking for a more intimate experience, consider going for a lesser known festival.
+Festivals tend to provide better photo taking opportunities.

-The Dochula Pass Festival, also offers up a great chance to witness some of the royal family of Bhutan.
+The Dochula Pass Festival, also offers a great chance to witness some of the royal family of Bhutan.
+You may want to check our Bhutan Festival Calendar for more insight.

 To be frank, this suggestion is often met with mixed response.
 Given the amount of money spent on the trip, many travellers want to unwind in the comfort of a hotel room.
 Others however, love the authenticity of staying with a local family and having the firsthand experience of what daily life is to a Bhutanese.